Gjorgjevikj/yaLCDProgressBar/README.md

 Configuring is performed by editing the yaLCDpbConf.h file.
-Please include (uncomment) the appropriate library (either LiquidCrystal_I2C.h or LiquidCrystal.h) in the yaLCDpbConf.h Should also work with other LCD libraries that inherit from Arduino Print library and support write(uint8_t) and createChar(uint8_t, uint8_t[]) with minor changes in yaLCDpbConf.h (define LCD_OBJ to be the name of the LCD class).
+Please include (uncomment) the appropriate library (either LiquidCrystal_I2C.h or LiquidCrystal.h) in the yaLCDpbConf.h It should also work with other libraries for the character LCD displays based on the Hitachi HD44780 or compatible controllers and support write(uint8_t) and createChar(uint8_t, uint8_t[]) with minor changes in yaLCDpbConf.h (define LCD_OBJ to be the name of the LCD class).
 The type of the Progress bar is also configured here.